FIRST Robotics Competition - Winning Chances

 The FIRST Robotics Competition (FRC) is a high school level robotics competition, in which “[u]nder strict rules and limited time and resources, teams of high school students are challenged to build industrial-size robots to play a difficult field game in alliance with other teams.”
 It combines “the excitement of sport with the rigors of science and technology”.

 Brier score originated with weather forecast research.
 It was designed to evaluate the predicted probabilities against the actual outcomes and is straight forward to calculate.
-In this worksheet, we’ll evaluate the predicted winning probabilities by the EPA model against the actual FRC outcomes.
+While it is not widely used outside specific use cases, it is one of many approaches for the important step of evaluating models based on their predictions.
+Since the EPA model provides the predicted winning probabilities, Brier score is useful for evaluating its performance by comparing its predicted winning probabilities to the actual FRC outcomes.

 By the end of this activity, you will be able to: